 In the first step, ultrasound technology precisely maps out the anatomy of the wrist and is then used to guide a thin needle through the skin of the palm, beneath the TCL, and exits at the base of the wrist.
 A special cutting thread is then sent through the needle and the needle is removed, leaving the thread in place.
 Using the same two puncture sites, another needle is inserted and this time the needle is guided over the top of the ligament.
-When the second needle is placed, the thread is returned through the second needle to the original insertion point, thereby looping the transverse TCL.
+When the second needle is placed, the thread is returned through the second needle to the original insertion point, thereby looping the TCL.
+The second needle is then removed.
 Then the thread is manipulated back and forth to divide the ligament which releases pressure on the median nerve.
 Finally, the thread is removed and two band aids are placed on the needle placement sites; the entire procedure takes roughly 20 minutes.
 Thread carpal tunnel release offers a favorable, less invasive alternative to open surgery and endoscopic surgery, two other techniques that preceded TCTR.
 Contact us in Madison, WI to learn more about how carpal tunnel surgery may work for you.

-Thread Carpal Tunnel Release
+Thread Carpal Tunnel Release Website